 |A1||IND||Belack||COM 213||R||6:00 pm – 8:45 pm|

 MET AD 648 Ecommerce

-Provides a detailed examination of how businesses can successfully use Internet and Web technology.
-Students are introduced to the concepts and issues of electronic commerce.
-Topics include comparison of e-commerce procedures, payment mechanisms, applications in different industry sectors, security, the challenges of starting and maintaining an electronic business site, as well as a comparison with traditional business practices. [ 4 cr. ]Fall 2017
+The course provides a detailed examination of the history of e-commerce, along with important concepts related to the ways that businesses can successfully use Internet and Web technology.
+Students are introduced to the concepts and problems associated with electronic commerce.
+Topics include comparison of e-commerce procedures, payment mechanisms, applications in different industry sectors, security, the challenges of starting and maintaining an electronic business site, as well as a comparison with traditional business practices.
+The development of a WordPress-themed website is a minor feature of the course.
+4cr. [ 4 cr. ]Fall 2020

 MET AD 680 Global Supply Chains

-This course analyzes the managerial activities required to support manufacturing and service industry international strategies to assure that that products/services are delivered/provided in the quality and timely manner expected through the use of global supply chains, outsourcing relationships and multi-country operations.
-The course focuses on contemporary strategic issues that affect both large and small corporations and includes: the strategic role of the internet, international trade and logistics, cross cultural teaming, supply chain dynamics, information management, inventory scheduling and control, international coordination and transportation and customer service.
-4cr. [ 4 cr. ]Fall 2017
+This course analyzes the managerial activities required to support manufacturing and service industry international strategies to assure that the products/services are delivered/provided in the quality and timely manner expected through the use of global supply chains, outsourcing relationships, and multi-country operations.
+The course focuses on contemporary strategic issues that affect both large and small corporations and includes: the strategic role of the internet, international trade and logistics, cross cultural teaming, supply chain dynamics, information management, inventory scheduling and control, international coordination, and transportation and customer service.
+4cr. [ 4 cr. ]Fall 2020

 MET AD 715 Quantitative and Qualitative Decision-Making